Chtchou/N-Puzzle-Game-Solver/README.md

 This project provides a solver for a N-Puzzle Game.

 ## Game Rules
-The rules of the game can be found here: http://mypuzzle.org/sliding
+The game rules can be found here: http://mypuzzle.org/sliding

-An instance of the N-puzzle game consists of a board holding N = m^2 ?
-1 (m = 3, 4, 5, ...).

-For an 8-puzzle game, we have N=8 = 3^2 -1.

 ## Prerequisites